edk12564/edk12564/README.md

 Despite my former Neuroscience and Business studies, I ended up falling in love with software engineering from my experiences building with my close friends.
 I'm passionate about the work, but I'm also passionate about building software that makes a difference in the world.

-Some more about me:

-Education:
-MS Computer Science @ CU Boulder

 Experience:
 Google Summer of Code + OSS Contributor @ Apache Software Foundation